Gallagher Irish Surname History: Origins, Meaning & Ó Gallchobhair Heritage

 Who Are Some Notable People of Gallagher Heritage?

-Rory Gallagher, born in Ballyshannon in County Donegal in 1948, became one of the most respected blues-rock guitarists in the world.
+Rory Gallagher, raised in Cork but born in Ballyshannon in County Donegal in 1948, became one of the most respected blues-rock guitarists in the world.
 His career, built on relentless touring and a commitment to authentic musical craft over commercial calculation, made him a deeply admired figure in the international rock world from the late 1960s until his death in 1995.
 His Donegal origins gave the Gallagher name a specific musical resonance within the county that has been celebrated since his death through the annual Rory Gallagher International Tribute Festival held in Ballyshannon.

 How Did the Famine and Emigration Shape the Gallagher Diaspora?